 MONITORING AND RESEARCH

-Since 2013 we have been researching how the invasive Rusty crawfish (Orconectes rusticus) can effect aquatic vegetation.
+Since 2013 we have been researching how the invasive rusty crayfish (Orconectes rusticus) can affect aquatic vegetation.
 During the summer season “enclosures” and “exclosures” are set up on Dumbbell Lake to assess how rusty’s might predate on manoomin.
 We are starting to see repetitive results that they can have a negative effect on the density and population of wild rice, although it may not be a preferred food source.

 1854 Treaty Authority does not own any land within the ceded territory, however maintaining habitat is very important to sustaining culturally significant species on the landscape.
 Therefore, partnerships are the key to combating terrestrial invasive species.

 We have a successful partnership with the City of Duluth in controlling invasive species at Hawk Ridge Observatory and the Lake Superior Zoo.
 Habitat improvement in Duluth’s public lands by way of common buckthorn removal has been a HUGE success, made possible by the collaboration from multiple employees and the support of extensive volunteer networks.

 We assist the Minnesota DNR in a variety of terrestrial invasive species control projects throughout the ceded territory, including Moose Mountain Scientific and Natural Area (SNA), Minnesota Point Pine Forest SNA, St. Louis/Red River Stream Bank Protection Area, Fond du Lac State Forest, Blackhoof Wildlife Management Area, and the St. Louis River Ruffed Grouse Management Area.